lissine0/Monal-wiki/Battery-consumption.md

 ## But, why is Monal listed as one of the apps with highest battery consumption while others aren't?

 **First of all, make sure to use a server having a CSI module active because that will reduce the amount of XMPP protocol related "messages" that actually generate a push to only those that are important (e.g. new incoming messages, pushes to remove notifications for messages read on another device, incoming calls etc.).
+This has a huge impact on battery consumption!
 See our [Considerations for XMPP server admins](https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-server-admins) for more details.**

 Every message you receive (either in a 1:1 chat or in a group/channel) triggers a push notification to your device.
 These push notifications can either just contain the message that should be displayed which would be visible to Apple's servers, or be only a wakeup signal for the app to connect to the XMPP server and retrieve the actual message.